thequantumcog/website/content/posts/2023/create-swapfile.md

 #     hidden: true # only hide on current single page
 draft: false
 ---
+Swapfile are rarely used now-a-days.
+But they still have one major use case which is hibernation.
 Use the following Commands to create and enable swapfile

 ### Commands